 - Potatoes: I use yellow potatoes which are all-purpose potatoes so work well for stew.
 But red potatoes are non starchy and will be perfect too.

 - Olives: Marinated or pickled olives work well.
 Adds a briny and salty flavor to the dish.
 Use a combination of colors if you like.
-This would not be authentic but you can substitute with capers.

 - Preserved lemon: Adds a tangy and slightly bitter flavor to the dish.
 Substitute with fresh lemon zest.